Can I Use HSA or FSA Funds for Recovery Equipment?

 Do I need a prescription or a Letter of Medical Necessity?

 These are different documents.
-A prescription directs dispensing of a specific medication or medical device.
-A Letter of Medical Necessity is a physician’s written justification that a specific item is medically necessary for a diagnosed condition.
-For recovery equipment, you need an LMN—not a prescription.
-An LMN is generally easier to obtain because it doesn’t require the regulatory framework of a controlled substance prescription, but it must come from a licensed provider who has genuinely evaluated you.
+A prescription directs dispensing of a specific medication or device.
+A Letter of Medical Necessity is a physician’s written justification that an item is medically necessary for a diagnosed condition.
+For recovery equipment you need an LMN, from a licensed provider who has genuinely evaluated you.

 Can I get reimbursed for a purchase I already made?

-For HSA accounts: yes, you can reimburse yourself for past expenses as long as the expense occurred after your HSA was established—even years later.
-For FSA accounts: the expense must occur within the current plan year or grace period.
-In both cases, your LMN must be dated before or on the same day as the purchase.
-A retroactive LMN almost always results in a denied claim.
+For HSA accounts: yes, for expenses incurred after your HSA was established—even years later.
+For FSA accounts: the expense must fall within the current plan year or grace period.
+In both cases your LMN must be dated on or before the purchase.
+A retroactive LMN almost always results in a denial.

 What if my HSA/FSA administrator denies my claim?

 Most FSA plans allow three formal levels of appeal.
-Start by requesting the denial reason in writing, then submit an appeal with additional documentation—physician clinical notes, published medical studies for your condition, or a more detailed LMN.
-The same device with the same LMN may be approved by one administrator and denied by another—administrator discretion is real and significant.
+Request the denial reason in writing, then appeal with additional documentation—physician clinical notes, published medical studies for your condition, or a more detailed LMN.
+The same device with the same LMN may be approved by one administrator and denied by another.
 If the appeal fails, the expense comes out of your regular budget.

 Do I need to renew my LMN every year?

-Most plan administrators treat an LMN as valid for 12 months.
-If you plan additional HSA/FSA claims in future plan years—accessories, maintenance, a second device—get a fresh LMN from your treating physician each year.
-Annual renewal also demonstrates ongoing physician oversight of the treatment, which strengthens audit documentation.
+Most administrators treat an LMN as valid for 12 months.
+For claims in future plan years—upkeep, a second device—get a fresh LMN each year.
+Annual renewal also demonstrates ongoing physician oversight, which strengthens audit documentation.

-Are sauna accessories and cold plunge add-ons covered?
+Are sauna accessories, filters, and cold plunge upkeep covered?

 Can I use HSA funds AND claim a tax deduction for the same purchase?

-No. The IRS prohibits this double benefit.
-If you use HSA or FSA funds, you cannot also claim the expense as a Schedule A medical deduction.
-One tax benefit per dollar.
-If you pay entirely out of pocket without HSA/FSA funds, you may be able to deduct expenses on Schedule A if total unreimbursed medical expenses exceed 7.5% of your adjusted gross income.
+No. The IRS prohibits this double benefit—one tax benefit per dollar.
+If you pay entirely out of pocket, you may be able to deduct on Schedule A when total unreimbursed medical expenses exceed 7.5% of your adjusted gross income.

 What happens if the IRS audits an HSA/FSA distribution?

 The burden of proof falls on you.
-If a distribution cannot be substantiated as a qualified medical expense, it becomes taxable income plus a 20% additional tax penalty for account holders under 65.
-Retain all records for at least 3 years: itemized receipt, LMN with ICD-10 code, physician records, and Form 8889.
-A physician-confirmed diagnosis with an LMN dated before purchase puts you in the strongest defensible position.
+An unsubstantiated distribution becomes taxable income plus a 20% additional tax penalty for account holders under 65.
+Retain records for at least 3 years: itemized receipt, LMN with ICD-10 code, physician records, and Form 8889.

 Can I use HSA or FSA funds for an infrared sauna?

 Infrared saunas are listed on FSAStore as “potentially eligible with a Letter of Medical Necessity.”
-Strongest LMN indications: fibromyalgia, rheumatoid arthritis, and chronic low back pain—conditions with clinically documented heat therapy benefit.
-A single-person unit has the clearest eligibility basis; multi-person installations raise questions about whether medical use is truly primary.
+Strongest indications: fibromyalgia, rheumatoid arthritis, chronic low back pain.
+A single-person unit has the clearest basis; multi-person installations raise questions about whether medical use is primary.
 Confirm with your administrator before purchasing.

 Can I use HSA or FSA funds for a cold plunge tub?

 Cold plunge tubs are listed on HSAStore as potentially eligible with an LMN.
-Strongest diagnoses: inflammatory arthritis, post-surgical rehabilitation, and physician-directed contrast therapy for fibromyalgia.
-The framing must be a diagnosed condition—“athletic recovery” and “performance optimization” are exactly what the IRS disqualifies.
-Chillers count as part of the therapeutic unit; covers and filtration accessories do not.
+Strongest diagnoses: inflammatory arthritis, post-surgical rehabilitation, physician-directed contrast therapy.
+The framing must be a diagnosed condition—“athletic recovery” is exactly what the IRS disqualifies.
+Chillers are part of the therapeutic unit, and filters and water treatment may qualify under the Pub 502 upkeep rule.

 Is a massage chair FSA or HSA eligible?